-I live in Gmail I have to if I want to keep up with contacts, check the latest Chrome OS commits, follow up on bug reports, read the handy tips you folks send in every day!
+I live in Gmail – I have to if I want to keep up with contacts, check the latest Chrome OS commits, follow up on bug reports, and read the handy tips you folks send in daily!

 Enable Gmail Desktop Notifications

-The good news is that you don’t need to install any sort of fancy-pants desktop app, panel applet or browser add-on to get notified of new mail.
+The best part about this tip is that you do not need to install any sort of fancy-pants desktop app, panel applet or browser add-on to get notified of new mail.
 Gmail has a built in option for it, all you have to do it turn it on!